Tukhtamurodov-Sardorbek/screen_privacy/README.md

 ## Use Case with AutoRoute

-This example demonstrates how to use the ScreenPrivacy plugin within an AutoRoute-based application to selectively disable screenshotting and/or hide app content in the recent apps preview for a specific page.
+This example showcases the utilization of the ScreenPrivacy plugin within an AutoRoute-based application, constructed with AutoTabsScaffold and BottomNavigationBar.
+It enables the selective prevention of screenshotting and concealment of app content in the recent apps preview specifically for a designated page.
+The functionality is limited to a single page, toggling between disabling/enabling screenshotting and hiding/revealing content in the recent apps preview.
+Note that once the page is navigated away from or a different tab route is accessed, this feature will cease to operate.

 ```dart
 import 'dart:io';